Table of contents

 pencil icon

-Note: Most lenders set a maximum debt service ratio of between 30 and 35 percent.
+Note: Most lenders set a maximum debt service ratio of between 30 and 35 per cent.

 At the end of last year, there was talk about introducing new serviceability laws, which could mean potential borrowers have access to more funds.

-Having a basic knowledge of how serviceability is calculated can help people to understand and, if necessary, rework their finances in preparation for obtaining a loan for the purchase of owner-occupied or investment property.
+Having a basic knowledge of how serviceability is calculated can help people understand and, if necessary, rework their finances in preparation for obtaining a loan for the purchase of owner-occupied or investment property.

 So, how is serviceability calculated?